[Case Study Off Road México]

 10

-Categorization into three sections
+Classification into three categories

 I organized the services into three main areas (Automotive, Corporate, and Activations).